Laplace operator: Semigroup and heat kernel

+This instantaneous regularization is important in the theory of parabolic partial differential equations and underlies Gaussian smoothing and scale-space methods in image processing.

+On bounded domains and on Riemannian manifolds, the same construction defines a heat semigroup whose integral kernel is again called the heat kernel.
+Its short-time asymptotic behaviour encodes geometric and spectral information about the underlying space.

 Generalizations

 A version of the Laplacian can be defined wherever the Dirichlet energy functional makes sense, which is the theory of Dirichlet forms.
 For spaces with additional structure, one can give more explicit descriptions of the Laplacian, as follows.

 Laplace–Beltrami operator

 The Laplacian also can be generalized to an elliptic operator called the Laplace–Beltrami operator defined on a Riemannian manifold.
 The Laplace–Beltrami operator, when applied to a function, is the trace (tr) of the function's Hessian: